justinabrahms/scraper-refactor/README.md

 # Refactoring: Web Scraper

-I was asked by someone to code review a web scraper.
+I was asked by [@bastasgtnh](https://github.com/bastasgtnh) to code review a web scraper.
 I performed the refactoring as a series of git commits with (hopefully) helpful commit messages.